cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 ### 2.3 The Algorithm

-From the my research on what is commonly used when dealing with natural language processcing, I will be using a recurrent neural network to train my algorithm.
+We will be using a recurrent neural network which has been found to be a common method used when dealing with natural language processing.

 TODO